 16 – Go horse riding at Lake Louisa State Park

-Head out to the beautiful Lake Louisa State Park to see the natural side of Florida by less common means: horseback!
+Head out to the beautiful Lake Louisa State Park to see the natural side of Florida by less common means — horse riding!

-Choose from one-hour or two-hour rides that take you on friendly horses through the most pristine sections of the park, with seasoned guides providing intriguing insights about the area along the way.
+Choose between one- and two-hour ride that take you on friendly horses through the most pristine sections of the park.
+Seasoned guides provide intriguing insights about the area along the way.

-17 – Go back in time at Titanic: The Artifact Exhibition
+17 – Relive the glorious past at Titanic: The Artifact Exhibition

 18 – Take a day trip to Miami

 Tours typically stop at the tranquil South Beach district and the shopping-centric Bayside Marketplace.
-There’s even the option to stop en route at the Everglades.
+There’s even the option to stop along the way at the Everglades.

 19 – Be blown away at Ripley’s Believe It or Not!

-From shrunken human heads to optical illusions, strange animal skeletons and incredible feats of human achievement, you’ll have plenty of wacky facts to share with your friends when you get home.
+Displays range from shrunken human heads to optical illusions, strange animal skeletons and incredible feats of human achievement.
+You’ll have plenty of wacky facts to share with your friends when you get home.

 Explore all of the 3 Universal Orlando Resort parks

-20 – Universal Studios Florida (Universal Resort) — don’t miss the stunt shows!
+20 – Universal Studios Florida (Universal Resort) — snipe some aliens like the MIB!

-21 – Islands of Adventure (Universal Resort) — don’t miss the Harry Potter experience!
+21 – Islands of Adventure (Universal Resort) — join Harry Potter’s battles!

 During the busier summer months, consider grabbing a VIP ticket to avoid waiting in line all day.

-22 – Volcano Bay (Universal Resort) — don’t miss the Krakatau Aqua Coaster!
+22 – Volcano Bay (Universal Resort) — beat the Krakatau Aqua Coaster!

 For the best overall bang for your buck, grab a multi-park entrance ticket.